hossein1376/grape/README.md

 With the addition of log/slog in go 1.21 and improved HTTP router in go 1.22, in most cases there are not many reasons to look any further.
-Instead of breaking compatibility with the `net/http`, Grape aims to add commonly used functions within the arm's reach of developer.
+Instead of breaking compatibility with the `net/http`, Grape aims to add commonly used functions within the arm's reach of developers.